 - Professional course player design.

-- Supports learning tools like quizzes, certificates, course compliance, etc.
+- Offers learning tools like quizzes, certificates, community, etc.

 - Allows you to edit your videos on the fly and add interactive elements inside them.